txt/se25/docs/hw1.md

 # HW1: A beautiful repo

 Your repo is your resume.
-Does it look professional?
+Does it look professional